 - The proper intake is needed to perform well and maintain health.

 - Surveys of the diet have found that most athletic diets are deficient in a minimum of one mineral.

 - The proper intake of minerals is best achieved when combining supplements and foods.

-The other forms of calcium that can be found in the body are the forms when calcium is in its free ionic state, or as calcium carbonate.
+The other forms of calcium that can be found in the body are the forms when calcium is in its free ionic state or calcium carbonate.

 Deficiencies in calcium are much more common than people in the past assumed.
-This happens in athletes and nonathletes.
-The results give these people a worse formation of bones, the onset of many bone diseases, and more risk for cramps and lowered levels of energy.
+This happens in athletes and non-athletes.
+The results gave these people a worse formation of bones, the onset of many bone diseases, and more risk for cramps and lowered energy levels.
 Some major diseases we see are going to be rickets, osteoporosis, and stunted growth.

-Just as with the other minerals, the form of calcium taken in will relate to how it is absorbed into the body, or if it is absorbed at all.
-Young adults have been seen to only absorb around 20 – 40 percent of the calcium that they take into their bodies.
+Just as with the other minerals, the form of calcium taken in will relate to how it is absorbed into the body or if it is absorbed in all.
+Young adults have been seen only to absorb around 20 – 40 percent of the calcium that they take into their bodies.
 For this reason, supplements are a good idea.

-There are no real reported benefit to taking mega doses in calcium.
+There is no real reported benefit to taking mega doses of calcium.

 Calcium in our Food and Supplements